A Guide to Contract Manufacturing in Vietnam

 - Vietnam Industrial and Manufacturing Fair (VIMF)

-These events offer the opportunity to meet suppliers in person, inspect sample products, and assess how manufacturers present themselves professionally.
+Attending these will give you the opportunity to meet suppliers in person, inspect sample products, and assess how manufacturers present themselves professionally.

 Sourcing Agents or Third-Party Consultants

-Engaging a local sourcing agent or consultancy can help bridge cultural gaps, verify factories, and manage supplier relationships.
+Hiring a local sourcing agent or consultancy can help bridge cultural gaps, verify factories, and manage supplier relationships.

 A good agent will: